+ISSUED BY:

+(App roved certifier firm/suitably qualified design professional)

+TO:

+(Developer/owner)

+TO BE SUPPLIED TO:

+(Territorial authority)

+FOR:

+(Des cription of land development/subdivision)

+AT:

+(Address)

+has been engaged by

+(Consultant/designer) (Developer/owner)

-ISSUED BY: (/ pproved certifier firm/suitably qualified design professional) то: (Developer/owner) TO BE SUPPLIED TO: (Territorial authority) FOR: (1 escription of land development/subdivision) AT: (Address) (Consultant/designer) has been engaged by (Developer/owner) · · · · · · · · · · · · · · · · · · · services for the land development and/or subdivision described above. and have designed the land and that I believe on reas have the qualifications and experience relevant to this project as set out herein development/subdivision and confirm that the design is to current engineering practice anable grounds that it satisfies all relevant resource consent conditions, all relevant (insert name of authority) requirements and applicable codes and I / My practice holds profes ional indemnity insurance to the amount of \$and includes run-off cover. fier on behalf of the approved certifier firm) (Name, title, and profession al qualifications) nly be relied upon by the territorial authority named above.
-Liability under this statement accrues
+to provide services for the land development and/or subdivision described above.

+and have designed the land de and that I believe on reasona have the qualifications and experience relevant to this project as set out herein velopment/subdivision and confirm that the design is to current engineering practice, ble grounds that it satisfies all relevant resource consent conditions, all relevant(insert name of authority) requirements and applicable codes and

+standards.

+I / My practice holds profession al indemnity insurance to the amount of \$and includes run-off cover.

+Date

+on behalf of the approved certifier firm)

+(Name, title, and professional o

+approved certifier firm only.
+The total e relied upon by the territorial authority named above.
+Liability under this statement accrues to the maximum amount of damages payable arising from this statement and all other statements provided development/subdivision, whether in contract, tort, or otherwise (including negligence), is limited to t)